nrednav/final-year-project/README.md

 # Final Year Project
-Leveraging the use of blockchain and smart contract technology to facilitate real-estate transactions.
+Leveraging the use of blockchain and smart contract technology to facilitate real-estate property transactions.

 <img src="assets/banner.png">

 ## Overview
 ### What